 Your offer will be either:

 - unconditional (if you already meet the requirements for your course.
 However, there may still be some non-academic conditions you have to meet and we may need to verify your qualifications)

 - conditional (if you still have qualifications to complete, such as academic grades and/or meet English requirements).

 If your offer is conditional, it will normally be at the standard offer level (as shown in our individual subject entries), but we also make slightly lower offers, which we call contextual offers.

 If you are unsuccessful, you should check the entry requirements and offer level for your chosen course.
 Not meeting the entry requirements is the most common reason why applications are turned down.

 Once you've accepted the place, you will need to meet any conditions attached to your offer.
 Your place will then be confirmed in the summer.

-To help you decide if you want to accept our offer, we invite you to watch our virtual offer holder events.
+To help you decide if you want to accept our offer, we invite you to our offer holder events.

 When you have made your choices, log into your UCAS Hub to notify UCAS.
 You must respond by the deadline given to you by UCAS, otherwise your offers will be declined.